IHE/ITI.mCSD/input/pagecontent/index.md

 </div>

 ### Organization of This Guide
-This guide is organized into three main sections:
+This guide is organized into the following four main sections:

 1. Volume 1: [46 mCSD Introduction](volume-1.html)
     1. [46.1 mCSD Actors, Transactions, and Content Modules](volume-1.html#1461-mcsd-actors-transactions-and-content-modules)